pCYSl5EDgo/Utf16StringFastCompression/README.md

 Very Fast UTF16 compression library for .NET7

+# Compression Ratio

+If all input text characters are in ASCII range then output bytes length is (text.Length + 2).
+If all input text characters are not in ASCII range then output bytes length is (text.Length << 1), which is the very same length of original text.
+The output bytes length will never be larger than that of the original.

 # Benchmark

 |        Method |                 Text |           Mean |          Error |         StdDev |